centuryglass/IntraPaint/README.md

 3. Start the server using `python IntraPaint_server.py --port 5555`, and the server's local address will be printed in the console output once it finishes starting.

 #### Run as a single application:
-Once you've followed the steps for setting up both the client and server, you can run both together using `python IntraPaint_unified.py` In this mode the two components will communicate directly instead of through HTTP requests, so performance is slightly better.
+Once you've followed the steps for setting up both the client and server, you can run both together using `python IntraPaint.py --mode=local` In this mode the two components will communicate directly instead of through HTTP requests, so performance is slightly better.

 ## Tips:
 - Larger edit areas lose details due to scaling, best results are at 256x256 or smaller.